 The above guide provides an in-depth overview of possible reasons for a toothache to cause a headache and some tips on preventing and treating these health issues.
 Here are some last frequently asked questions about the connection between toothaches and headaches.

-Can a Rotten Tooth Cause a Headache?
+Can a Rotten Tooth or an Exposed Nerve Cause a Headache?

 A “rotten” tooth is a tooth that has been seriously affected by a cavity and related decay.
 If the tooth has severely deteriorated, the pulpy interior (usually protected by the harder dentin and enamel encasing the pulp) may become exposed.
 This exposed nerve in the tooth may then cause a headache and toothache.
 At this point, a dentist will have to perform a root canal or pull the tooth out completely.